AdamBoley/Project-Beergate/README.md

 - Create a view to order by return of average_score

 - Implement a random 'surprise me' feature

-- add update and delete buttons to user_reviews so that a user does not have to access each record individually.
 - decreased number of cards on index page to 3 so that background image is less obscured
 - capitalise the type and colour field somewhere so that the filtering views do not miss any reviews.
 Can filter() use a list?
 - look into displaying the total number of comments on the search_results and user_reviews pages using a similar thing to BeerReviewSingle